mitin001/blog/2026/01/13/Feynman_Lectures_on_Computation_02.md

 # 2. Computer Organization

-This chapter of [Feynman Lectures on Computation](../../../2025/12/05/Feynman_Lectures_on_Computation.md) answer it five questions about the applications of logic circuits.
+This chapter of [Feynman Lectures on Computation](../../../2025/12/05/Feynman_Lectures_on_Computation.md) answered five questions about applications of logic circuits.

 ## What does an adder of two numbers look like as a logic circuit?
 Can it be constructed as a successive application of only one kind logic function on the parameters and their intermediate values, i.e., with many logic gates but all of only one type?